 Note: The Air Force calls this program a GI Bill kicker.

-To apply you must be a Category 1 eligible servicemember and elect to contribute up to an additional $600 before you separate.
+To apply you must be an eligible servicemember and elect to contribute up to an additional $600 before you separate.
 This means you can contribute up to a total of $1,800 - your mandatory $1,200 payment when you sign up for MGIB benefits, plus $600.
 Active-duty members can contribute (to their military branch) in increments of $20 up to $600.
 You can use form DD-2366-1 to process your request.

 Vietnam-era Veterans may convert their Vietnam-era GI Bill benefits to the MGIB Bill.